-Why is my University Union card Important?
-All students are issued with a University Union membership card.
+Why is my University Union card important?

+All students enrolled for courses leading to degrees and/or diplomas, except those exempt from fees, are issued with a University Union membership card.
 Your card must be carried during attendance at the University and shown on request.